hendzee/Bajoekoe/readme.rst

 Database
 ********

-This application using mySQL database system. (shop db)
+This application using mySQL database system, database name is(shop db).

 ***************
 Admin abilities